heapwolf/node-chrome/README.md

 # SYNOPSIS
 Run chrome headlessly as a module or as a command from the commandline.
-This project was inspired by [electron-stream](https://github.com/juliangruber/electron-stream), it's similar but doesnt require node streams or any servers.
+This project is similar to [electron-stream](https://github.com/juliangruber/electron-stream), it's simpler, no streams or any servers, etc.

 # USAGE